 - a.
-Irrigation of landscaped areas is prohibited. - b.
+No new landscapes may be installed.
+No variances will be approved. - b.
 Use of water for the irrigation of golf course greens, tees, and fairways is prohibited unless the golf course uses an alternative water supply source, such as reclaimed water, rainwater, or gray water - c.
 Use of water from fire hydrants shall be limited to firefighting and activities necessary to maintain public health, safety, and welfare only. - d.
 No applications for new, additional, expanded, or larger water service connections, meters, service lines, pipeline extensions, mains, or water service facilities of any kind shall be allowed or approved.